ZubairWani/bgChanger-react/README.md

-chnaging background color using different color buttons in react
+practicing bgcolor with different buttons